sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

  List of things not to be tested and why

  ## test strategy
- - tools to be used (is it trainning needed)
+ - tools to be used (is it trainning needed?)
  - metrics to be collected and level of detail (mtbf, ciclomatic complexitiy, decision and coverage percentage...)
  - configuration management (version identification)
  - how many versions will be tested